A Monte Carlo framework for noncontinuous interactions between particles and classical fields

-The factor $\sqrt{\Delta t}^{-1}$ is needed to fix the norm of the uncorrelated white noise via
+The factor ${\Delta t}^{-\frac{1}{2}}$ is needed to fix the norm of the uncorrelated white noise via

-The total interaction probability distribution function $P\left (\Delta E, \Delta t \right)$ is now composed of four components single probabilities.
-The probability of no interaction in a time interval $\Pr_0$, the damping of the oscillator by the process $\gamma \dot \phi(t)$ with the probability $\Pr_{\textrm{loss}}$, as discussed in the previous section, and the two cases where the energy of the system is changed by the stochastic force $\tilde \xi(t)$: we can see in (\ref{deltaE.langevin}) that depending on the signs of $\xi$ and $\dot \phi(t)$ a random kick can add energy to a system or dissipate energy from it.
-Both processes are symmetric in general and from this symmetry one gets $\langle \Delta E \rangle=0$ in equilibrium.
+The total interaction-probability distribution function, $P\left (\Delta E, \Delta t \right)$, is now composed of four components of single probabilities.
+The probability of no interaction in a time interval $\Pr_0$, the damping of the oscillator by the process $\gamma \dot x(t)$ with the probability $\Pr_{\textrm{loss}}$, as discussed in the previous section, and the two cases where the energy of the system is changed by the stochastic force $\tilde \xi(t)$: we can see in (\ref{deltaE.langevin}) that depending on the signs of $\xi$ and $\dot x(t)$ a random kick can add energy to a system or dissipate energy from it.
+Both processes are symmetric in general and from this symmetry one obtains $\langle \Delta E \rangle=0$ in equilibrium.
 However $\langle \Delta E^2 \rangle > 0$ is always given.